NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/browser security/Fingerprinting in style. Detecting browser extensions via injected style sheets.md

 We designed an analysis pipeline that detects whether an extension injects CSS rules into public webpages, extracts correspondent CSS selectors and builds a set of triggers (DOM elements or hierarchies that identify the extension).

+Given that an extension must have the permission to inject CSS rules in a given webpage, we can have:
+- fingerprintable on any domain (ad-blockers, password managers, etc)
+- fingerprintable on some domains (YouTube extensions, Gmail, etc)

+Process in short
+- identify what CSS rules are injected by an extension, parsing its `css` file declared in the `manifest.json`, and using Mystique to detect dynamically added style (via `tabs.insertCSS` API)
+- create DOM triggers based on the CSS rules (DOM element that can receive that style).
+Up to 50 DOM elements/triggers per extension were considered
+- confirm trigger fingerprints
+- verifying collision between extensions.
+The triggers that produced the exact same change between two or more extensions were discarded

 ## Background

 Information about the installed extensions can be leaked because in current browser implementations the effects of CSS rules injected by extensions are visible to all JavaScript code running, regardless of their origin.